 - First, a common sense tip, switch off the fan whenever not in use.
 Every time you leave a room empty, make it a habit to switch it off.

 - If you are replacing an old fan, opt for BLDC fans.
 They are more expensive upfront.
 But, you make back the money in just a year.

-- Whenever possible, try using pedestal or table fans instead of ceiling fan.
+- Whenever possible, try using pedestal or table fans instead of ceiling fans.

-- When using AC in a large room, use wall fan instead of ceiling fan.
+- When using AC in a large room, use a wall fan instead of a ceiling fan.

 - Keep the house well-ventilated throughout the day so that the fan can be put on at a moderate speed.

 2 thoughts on “How Much Power Does Your Fan Consume?”

 This is a great article for anyone who is looking to save money on their energy bill.
 It is important to know how much power your appliances are using so that you can make informed decisions about how to save money.

 Good Info, it really helps common man in a big way to understand how much consumption of power their appliances use, so that way they can use the appliances accordingly to suit their monthly budget.
 Always a pleasure to read these sort of articles.